robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
 Component for Hue sensors in Home-assistant v0.62 and above.

-**To use the dev-phue branch you need to use the edited version of components/hue.py in the custom_components folder.
-The edits are listed at the bottom of this readme.**
+**Note that a modified version of the hue hub component (components/hue.py) is used with the edits are listed at the bottom of this readme.
+The hub component has changed several times between 0.60 and 0.62 and hence there have been a few issues with this custom component.
+Hopefully the hub component is settled in 0.62.**

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).